rackerlabs/technical-blog/_posts/2013-05-21-cloud-files-update-new-features.markdown

 * Multiple File Upload
 * Editing Headers

 Features in the control panel are great, but I'd rather get my hands dirty with the API.
-Let's take a look at the new API features one by one. <!--More-->
+Let's take a look at the new API features one by one. <!-- more -->

 ##Container Quotas